3 minsOctober 28, 2016

 - You can invest up to Rs 1.5 lakh in a financial year and save over Rs 40,000 on taxes alone if you fall in the highest income-tax slab.

-- There are many options like PPF or public provident fund (15 years lock-in), equity linked saving scheme (3 years lock-in),
+- There are many options like PPF (which can also be linked with a savings account) or public provident fund (15 years lock-in), equity linked saving scheme (3 years

 - If you are extremely traditional, you can also invest up to Rs 1.5 lakh in employee provident fund (EPF).
 Like ELSS and PPF, the EPF amount at maturity is tax free.